MDEGroup/Gitome-MSR2024/README.md

-with the following list of paramenters:
+with the following list of parameters:

 - path_unique: Specifies the file path for the unique Github repositories
 - path_document: Indicates the file path for the document repositories